hwdsl2/docker-ipsec-vpn-server/README.md

 VPN_DNS_SRV2=1.0.0.1
 ```

+For more details, see [Use alternative DNS servers](docs/advanced-usage.md#use-alternative-dns-servers).

 By default, no password is required when importing IKEv2 client configuration.
 You can choose to protect client config files using a random password.

 ```